Decriminalize

 Dave poted these comments

-sexwork, which is legal without major issues in almost all the world except the
+of sexwork, which is legal without major issues in almost all the world except

-U.S. But they insist on the right of the 10% that are street hookers which will
+the U.S. But they insist on the right of the 10% that are street hookers which

-never pass and other than in New Zealand is not legal.
-Zones have been tried in
+will never pass and other than in New Zealand is not legal.
+Zones have been

-Europe Communities are in uproar in New Zealand.
-The San Francisco task force on
+tried in Europe Communities are in uproar in New Zealand.
+The San Francisco

-prostitution was only approved because the neighborhood groups walked out in
+task force on prostitution was only approved because the neighborhood groups

-protest.
-Yes police policies about working with street hookers where they can
+walked out in protest.
+Yes police policies about working with street hookers

-report crime etc should be changed.
-Arrested street hookers should be helped
+where they can report crime etc should be changed.
+Arrested street hookers

-with rehab and to get off the streets into legal off street or outcall again
+should be helped with rehab and to get off the streets into legal off street

-legal in almost all the world except the U.S. But many street hookers do not
+or outcall again legal in almost all the world except the U.S. But many street

-want rehab etc. That is sad.
-But decrim of this public nuisance is not the
+hookers do not want rehab etc. That is sad.
+But decrim of this public nuisance

-answer and it hurts the image of the 90% of private sexworkers who respect the
+is not the answer and it hurts the image of the 90% of private sexworkers

 8/16/08 Update San Francisco Decriminalization Ballot Initiative Update